sandiegodavid/Capital-Gain-Estimate-Tax-Calculator/README.md

 reports/ai-rate-guidance/
 ```

 The selected response is marked clearly.
-The dashboard maps the approved brackets to your income level, estimates federal and state tax, and offers **See exact formula**.
-Federal short-term gain/loss is treated as ordinary income; the formula view explains standard-deduction and bracket calculations.
+The dashboard maps its approved brackets to your income level, estimates federal and state tax, and offers **See exact formula**.
+Federal short-term gain/loss is treated as ordinary income; the formula view explains the separate deductions, carryover treatment, and bracket calculations.

 Official federal and supported state payment links come from `reference/income_tax_payment_websites.yaml`.
 Verify amounts, deadlines, and payment destinations before making a payment.